iterative/dvc.org/content/docs/command-reference/exp/init.md

 </admon>

-`dvc exp init` also generates parts of the boilerplate repo structure: only input files and directories by default, or all locations determined in interactive mode.
+`dvc exp init` also generates the boilerplate project structure, including input files/directories and directories needed for future outputs, or any locations determined in interactive mode.

 <admon type="info">